m-gagne/DXCrawler/README.md

 The original endpoint URL was changed to `/api/v2/scan` in order to be able to test multiple version of the scanner.

+To try it locally:
+	- Clone the repo
+	- npm install
+	- node app.js
+	- Open your browser and navigate to "http://localhost:1337/api/v2/scan?url=http://www.bing.com"

 ### Example

 A `GET` request issued to `http://sites-scanner.azurewebsites.net/api/v2/scan?url=http://www.microsoft.com/` returns a JSON response containing the scan results of `microsoft.com`.